Photo Credit: REUTERS/Nacho Doce

 While disinformation and propaganda have long existed, the power and speed of modern-day information channels have magnified their dissemination to a threshold at which they have become a force of their own.
 In the case of Brazil, the expansion of digital access, and consequently that of social media, has magnified an already overwhelmingly vast social stratum with differing ideologies, education, political interests, and levels of contentment with government institutions.
 Now, social media has removed even this distance as people connect in a virtual free-for-all.
 The ensuing chaos of this digital Big Bang has allowed special interests and savvy influencers, both public and private, to promote their own agendas that are perpetuated through confirmation bias and the resulting creation of filter bubbles and echo chambers.
 The question is, however, whether it is prudent to create a legal measure—like the “fake news” bill, which could have unintended ramifications—rather than attempting to fix the root problems, such as education, that create a breeding ground for disinformation and propaganda to spread in the first place.
 In the end, a democracy is only as strong as its electorate is well-informed.

-Diogo Tulio dos Santos is a Brazilian citizen pursuing an LL.M. in Transnational Crime and Justice at the UN Interregional Crime and Justice Research Institute.
+Diogo Tulio dos Santos holds an M.A. in Comparative International Relations.
+His research is primarily focused on organized crime, democracy, and themes related to the Chinese Communist Party (CCP).
 He has a range of academic and professional experience in Brazil, the United States, Italy, Belgium, and Austria.
 You can connect with him via LinkedIn.